carpentries/instructor-training/_episodes/18-management.md

  Two-day workshops often fit best in busy schedules, allowing an intensive burst of dedicated time and energy.
 However, "intensive" is a key word -- two day workshops are intense!
 In addition to minding your pacing, it is important to schedule breaks, and to take them on time.
 In addition to allowing vital rest and social time, this will also allow learners to attend to work and personal matters at predictable times.
- At in-person workshops, coffee and snacks to suit a range of dietary needs are highly recommended.
+ At in-person workshops, beverages and snacks to suit a range of dietary needs are highly recommended.
 This may mean charging a small fee for your workshop to cover the cost.

  #### Feedback